 Raleigh is North Carolina’s capital and second-largest city.
 With an unmistakable Southern charm and beautiful environment, it’s the perfect place to spend the summer.
 There are many things to do for kids throughout the city, and summer camp is one of the top choices during school break.

 Whether you live in Raleigh, NC or are close to it, there are plenty of great summer programs within or close to the city.
 You’ll find in-person overnight camps and day camps to suit your schedule and budget.
+You can also read our list on Charlotte summer camps for more options.

-Top 7 Raleigh Summer Camps
+Best Raleigh Summer Camps

 Camp Kanata sits on 150 acres of land encompassing lakes and forests.
 With so many natural attractions, campers ages 6-15 have plenty of outdoor adventures to indulge in during their time at camp.

-The Raleigh camp organizes several summer camps, allowing you to choose what works best for your camper.
+The Raleigh camp organizes several camps, allowing you to choose what works best for your camper.
 You can choose one-week overnight camp sessions or summer day camps.
 For a short but fun-filled camp experience, the three-day weekend camp is also ideal.

 At Camp Kanata, the fun never stops.
 The 15-acre lake provides opportunities for canoeing, kayaking, boating, and fishing.
 Beyond that, the camp has a huge water slide for splish-splashy fun, creative arts classes, and archery practice areas.